 Cream scones are a true delight, fresh out of the oven and topped with jam and cream.
 Or just butter.
 Flaky and tender, these lovely little snacks can be on the table in about half an hour.
 Pour a cuppa and settle in for a cozy afternoon break.

 I have vivid memories of baking batches of scones at shearing time.
 I would bundle them together in a tea towel to keep them warm and take them up to the shearing shed where they would be devoured at ‘smoko’.
-Nowadays, scones are what I whip up if time is short–they’re simple, fast and everyone loves them.–Anneka Manning
+Nowadays, scones are what I whip up if time is short–they’re simple, fast and everyone loves them.
+If you want to incorporate other fillings in your scones, see the variations below the recipe or try this cranberry scones recipe.–Anneka Manning

 WHAT IS THE RUBBING-IN METHOD IN BAKING?